jpoet/Magewell2TS/README.md

 ----
 ## EDID
-If you want to allow AC3 and/or EAC3 then a different EDID needs written to the Magewell card.
+If you want to allow bitstream AC3 and/or EAC3 then a different EDID needs written to the Magewell card.
 This data does not survive a reboot, though, so you may want to setup systemd to load the EDID.
 This can be done in the same service file used to start mythbackend, for example:

 Create a service file (/etc/systemd/system/mythbackend.service):
 ```